jakebellacera/wordpress-twitter-api-widget/README.md

-# Wordpress Twitter Widget
+# Twitter API Widget for Wordpress

-This is a basic widget for Wordpress that displays your Twitter feed.
+This is a simple widget for Wordpress that displays your Twitter feed through the Twitter API.
+This plugin is intended for users that are familiar with CSS as it _will not_ be styled out of the box.

 ## Installation